EricKotato/sddm-slice/README.md

 ### Available options

 * `font` - overall font.
 Defaults to `Roboto`.
+* `background` - path to background image.
+If not set, falls back to `color_bg`.
+Not set by default.
 * `color_bg` - main background color.
 Defaults to `#222222`.
 * `color_button_bg_idle` - button background color (in idle state).
 Defaults to `#888888`.
 * `color_button_bg_hover` - button background color (in hover state).
 Defaults to `#aaaaaa`.